Home Care Assistance

 About Home Care Assistance

 Home Care Assistance is the leading provider of in-home care for seniors serving the United States, Canada and Australia.
 Its uniquely integrated, science-based approach to aging directly supports individual lifestyles and quality longevity, enabling seniors to live happier, healthier lives at home.
-Named an Inc. 5000 company six years in a row and one of the 50 fastest growing women-owned companies worldwide in 2017, Home Care Assistance has been recognized as a 2017 Endorsed National Provider by the home care industry’s leading research firm, Home Care Pulse.
+Named an Inc. 5000 company eight years in a row, and one of the 50 fastest growing women-owned companies worldwide, Home Care Assistance has been recognized as an Endorsed National Provider by the home care industry’s leading research firm, Home Care Pulse and was chosen to the official Caregiving Partner of the Women’s Alzheimer’s Movement.
 Home Care Assistance CEO Lily Sarafan was also named Health Care Executives’ 2016 Woman of the Year.
-For more information about Home Care Assistance, please visit homecareassistance.com.
+For more information about Home Care Assistance, please visit www.homecareassistance.com.